Why Drug Prices in The US Are So High—And What You Can Do to Limit Drug Spending

-In addition to this, the Federal Trade Committee (FTC) announced in June it plans to increase enforcement against bribes to PBMs in the hopes to create a more regulated market and reduce drug prices.
+In addition to this, the Federal Trade Commission (FTC) announced in June it plans to increase enforcement against bribes to PBMs in the hopes to create a more regulated market and reduce drug prices.

 How You Can Reduce Your Drug Spending?

 Apart from eating a balanced diet and increasing daily physical activity, the best way you can limit your drug spending is to purchase generic medications from wholesale suppliers.

 We are transparent with our pricing, buying direct from generic drug manufacturers.
 We don’t take insurance, therefore don’t rely on PBMs, getting our patients the most affordable prices for their medications.